Schools and Teachers

 Sensory Services: This resource collection has been developed to offer support to children with additional sensory needs, making libraries more accessible and welcoming for them.
 The collection includes Sensory Cubbies, Tovertafel (magic-table) and sensory boxes and sensory hours.

-The Sensory Cubbie in Coolock Library and the sensory box items were provided by national sensory funding and Dormant Account Funding by The Department of Rural and Community Development.
+The Sensory Cubbies in Cabra, Coolock and Walkinstown Library and the sensory box items were provided by national sensory funding and Dormant Account Funding by The Department of Rural and Community Development.

 The C-Pen is now available to borrow from five of our branches.
-People with dyslexia, aphasia or other reading difficulties, people learning a new language or with vision problems may find these pens useful for home, study or work.
+People with dyslexia, aphasia or other reading difficulties, people learning a new language or with a visual impairment may find these pens useful for home, study or work.
 The pen reads text aloud with a natural speaking voice.

 We provide books for children that deal with a range of social and personal issues.
 These books act as soft introductions to complex issues and are written in a way that young children can understand easily.
 The books initiate social awareness for children and allow them to understand themselves, others, and the world around them.
 Ask at your local library.

 - Choosing to do the right thing in different social situation